Correspondence of boundary theories between internal and crystalline symmetry protected topological phases: Acknowledgements

-\textit{Note} $-$ While preparing this manuscript, we notice that the mapping between the time reversal and reflection data in 2D SET are also discussed in Ref.\cite{Ye2309}. \textit{Acknowledgements} -- Stimulating discussions with Zhen Bi, Ruochen Ma, Liujun Zou, Chong Wang, and Chenjie Wang are acknowledged.
-JHZ is supported by the startup fund of the Pennsylvania State University (Zhen Bi).
+\paragraph{Funding information} JHZ is supported by the startup fund of the Pennsylvania State University.
 SQN is supported by Direct Grant No.4053578 from The Chinese University of Hong Kong, and funding from Hong Kong’s Research Grants Council(GRF No.14306420).
+This work is supported by Direct Grant No. 4053409 from The Chinese University of Hong Kong and funding from Hong Kong’s Research Grants Council (GRF No.14306918, ANR/RGC Joint Research Scheme No. A-CUHK402/18).